atteeela/web-tools/README.md

 #### File Handling

 We use the [StackHut runtime functions](http://stackhut.readthedocs.org/en/latest/creating_service/service_runtime.html) to aid file handling within the service - this includes the function  `stackhut.put_file()` that transparently upload files to cloud storage.
-Files are processed within the current working directory, this is unique to each request and flushed upon request completion.
+Files are processed within the current working directory; this is unique to each request and flushed upon request completion.
 Files themselves live on the cloud for approximately a few hours before being removed.

 #### Root Directory